 Path lights are a basic outdoor fixture all yards should have.
 Similar to post lights in that they create light markers that run down a line, path lights are shorter and smaller in comparison.
 Path lights easily improve curb appeal and, of course, make walking along paths safer.

-Size: When choosing your path lights, take height into consideration.
-For a nice, even glow, path lights should be installed about 14-inches high.
+Size: When choosing path lights, take height into consideration.
+For even illumination, path lights should be installed about 14 inches high.

-Materials: Your path lights should be sturdy and made from materials that resist corrosion and wear.
+Materials: Path lights should be sturdy and made from materials that resist corrosion and wear.
 Powder-coated finishes have long-term resistance to the outdoor elements while soda lime glass stays tough throughout the seasons.
 LED path lights are highly suggested, as they keep costs low with reduced power consumption and burn cool with options in color temperature.
-Find one that will enhance the visual appearance of the exterior of your home.

 Deck and Step Lights

-Similar to the spotlight, but made to be submerged in water to add real drama to outdoor water features.
+Similar to the spotlight or as strips of LED tape, made to be submerged to add drama to outdoor water features.